EmparYahui/urban-oer-chinese/README.md

 ## 🧠 System architecture

-The repository is organised into six interconnected modules plus a theoretical foundation:
+The repository is organised into seven interconnected modules plus a theoretical foundation:

 - 00 → Theory and conceptual framework
 - 01 → Teaching design (pedagogical architecture)